Glycemic Index of Mung Bean Mung

 What is the glycemic index of Mung Bean Mung?

-Mung Bean Mung has a glycemic index (GI) of 25, which is classified as low GI.
-As a low GI food, Mung Bean Mung provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Mung Bean Mung has a glycemic index of 25, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Mung Bean Mung?